kevinmcaleer/kevsrobots.com/web/learn/micropython/00_intro.md

 author: Kevin McAleer
 type: page
 next: 01_why_is_it_called_micropython.html
-description: Get started with MicroPython, What Python is, where to download it and which software to use to develop MicroPython code.
+description: Get started with MicroPython, What it is, where to download it and which software to use to develop MicroPython code.
 percent: 7
 navigation:
 - name: Learn MicroPython